We are committed to providing an accessible user experience for all website visitors.

 Average high: 70 degrees; average low: 54 degrees; average rain days: 2 days

 April generally follows March with its mild temperatures.
 Spring break and Food and Wine continue to bring guests in.
 You’ll want a short-sleeve layer for midday and long sleeves for morning and evening, especially if you're running around to hunt for Eggstravaganza eggs.
 You should always wear sunscreen, but this is the month when we start seeing our green skin turn a little pink.
+You may even see a few really warm days, so wearing layers is the key to comfort.

 Average high: 71 degrees; average low: 57 degrees; average rainy days: less than a day